1980'S SPANISH AND SLANG GLOSSARY

 Guácala – Ewe!
 Yuck!

-Guacamole – Derives from the Nahautl word ‘ahuacamolli,’ which translates to ‘testicle sauce.’
+Guacamole – Avocado-based dip.
+Name derives from the Nahautl word ‘ahuacamolli,’ which translates to ‘testicle sauce.’

 Güera/o – Blonde; a term used for Latinos who have a fairer complexion and lighter hair/eyes.

 Güey – Dude; bastard; fool; demeaning but used often with affection; from the term for a castrated bull

 Hijo de la chingada – Son of a bitch